 - Details on current marketing efforts

-- Briefly list some of the specific tactics you want to use (e.g., website, email, social media, SEO, PPC, etc...)
+- Briefly list some of the specific inbound marketing strategies and tactics you want to use (e.g., website, email, social media, SEO, PPC, etc...)

 - If you haven't shared your company's goals for the year, 2-3 years, etc... do so now to the extent that you can.

-- Be specific about goals if you can
+- Be specific about your marketing goals (if you can)

 - What business are we really in from our current and future clients' perspective?

-- Who isn't at the table that should be? e.g., who may have been missed for the team?
+- Who isn't at the table who should be? e.g., who may have been missed for the team?